-During my press trip to DreamWorks in Los Angeles, I had an amazing time at the Mr. Peabody & Sherman event, where I got to not only screen the film that hits theaters this Friday, March 7th, I also got a behind-the-scenes tour and tutorial of what went into the creation of this awesome new animated flick!
+During my press trip to DreamWorks in Los Angeles, I had an amazing time at the Mr. Peabody & Sherman event and even scored some amazing Ariel Winters pics!
+Not only did I have the chance to screen the film that hits theaters this Friday, March 7th, but I also got a behind-the-scenes tour and tutorial of what went into the creation of this awesome new animated flick!
 (In case you missed it, you can check out more about my experience at the studios here!)
-At the end of the day, I was even lucky enough to get in for a Q&A session with some of the cast and producers of Mr. Peabody & Sherman with my fellow bloggers, and we enjoyed many laughs, as well got some fun insights into the story and characters.
+At the end of the day, I was lucky enough to take part in a Q&A session with some of the cast – including Miss Ariel Winters – and producers of Mr. Peabody & Sherman.
+What a treat!

 Ariel on what it’s like to act with just your voice…

 “I love the challenge of having to express yourself only through your voice because I’m sure as you can tell, I’m a very expressive person with my face and with my hands.”

 Ariel’s advice for kids that want to pursue acting as a career…

 “Just to have fun.
 And you have to know for a fact that you want to do this and this is what you want to do and you have to apply yourself 100 percent to it.
 I think the main thing is while you’re doing that, because it is hard to achieve this dream if it is your dream, you have to have fun with it because it’s very possible to get kind of lost in the technicalities of things.
 But the most important thing is to have fun with what you’re doing and really love it.”

 “I like to play basketball.
 I got a basketball hoop for Christmas.
 So, I play basketball, ride my bike, skateboard.
 I do a lot of different things.”